-CJPRMA members pool risk up to \$7,500,000 and purchase excess reinsurance for total limits of \$40,000,000, inclusive of SCORE's retained limit of \$750,000 per occurrence.
-While CJPRMA is largely insulated from fluctuating insurance market conditions, the group raised its retention from \$5,00,000 to \$7,500,000 in 2020 and stopped offering the \$500,000 retained limit in 2022, requiring SCORE to increase to \$750,000.
+CJPRMA members pool risk up to \$5,000,000 and purchase excess reinsurance for total limits of \$40,000,000, inclusive of SCORE's retained limit of \$500,000 per occurrence.
+As a result of sharing risk to \$5,000,000, CJPRMA is largely insulated from fluctuating insurance market conditions.
+In addition, members share in dividends declared when CJPRMA exceeds its funding goals.

 The following chart shows the average cost and cost per \$100 of payroll for member liability claims over the last ten years.
-While SCORE has experienced fluctuations in the past, the cost per \$100 of payroll has been trending down in recent years, though one large claim caused a decrease, from \$.70 in FY 20/21 to \$.06 in FY 21/22.
+While SCORE has experienced fluctuations in the past, the cost per \$100 of payroll has been trending down in recent years, though one large claim caused a sharp increase, from 60 = 100 in FY 18/19 to 30.22 in FY 19/20.
 These swings are absorbed by SCORE's prudent funding of reserves for ultimate liabilities.